#BREAKING Maria Kolesnikova and three colleagues goes missing

 Opposition leader Maria Kolesnikova, who is one of the trio of women who campaigned against Belarus' self-appointed president Alexander Lukashenko in the August 9 presidential election, has gone missing.

-Kolesnikova was abducted and bundled into a van in central Minsk on the morning of September 7, apparently picked up by police, according to reports on social media.
+Kolesnikova was bundled into a van marked “Connections” (a word associated with telecoms in Russian) near the National Art Theatre in central Minsk at about 10am on the morning of September 7 by a group of masked unidentified men, which then drove away to an undisclosed destination.

+Her colleagues claim she was abducted by the authorities, although the Ministry of the Interior denied Kolesnikova had been arrested in comments to the Russian news agency RIA Novosti.

+“I walked forward and heard the sound of a phone falling on the asphalt, some kind of stamping, turned around and saw that people in civilian clothes and in masks were pushing Maria [Kolesnikova] into this minibus.
+Her phone fell and one of the men picked up the phone, jumps into the minibus and they left,” an eyewitness Anastasia told the Tut.by news outlet.

 Another three members of her team (pictured) that organised the election campaign for jailed ex-banker and leading opposition candidate Viktor Babariko have also disappeared.
 None of them are answering their phones, according to reports on social media.